-5.1.0 Method of Charging Leave Costs Revised
+5.1.0 Method of Charging Leave Costs

 Vacation leave costs are charged on the accrual basis of accounting.
-All other leave costs, including sick, holiday, sabbatical and other (e.g. jury duty) leave costs are charged on the cash basis of accounting.
-Leave costs other than sabbatical leave are measured based on actual costs, assigned to the University fiscal year in which leave is taken or accrued, and allocated to direct and/or indirect objectives on a prorated basis consistent with the allocation of the employee's salary and wages or reported effort.
-Sabbatical leave costs are charged to sponsored agreements for limited service on a research or teaching project in a foreign university or for work on a research project, provided such research or teaching project is administered by the University with funds from government or private grant or contract, and provided further that the terms of such grant or contract specifically authorize such usage.
-University policy on vacation leave accrual is set forth in Accounting Manual chapter P-196-13 (06/30/97), Payroll: Attendance, Time Reporting, and Leave Accrual Records, which can be found on the Internet at: http://www.ucop.edu/ucophome/policies/acctman/p-196-13.pdf.
+All other leave costs, including sick, holiday, sabbatical and other (e.g., jury duty) leave costs are charged on the cash basis of accounting.
+Leave costs other than sabbatical leave are measured based on actual cost, assigned to the University Fiscal year in which leave is taken or accrued, and allocated to direct and/or indirect objectives on a prorated basis consistent with the allocation of the employee's salary and wages.
+Sabbatical leave costs are not charged to sponsored agreements unless specific work on sponsored agreement is performed by individuals during the course of their sabbatical.

 The designations and eligibility criteria for other paid leaves vary by personnel program and labor contract.
-A list of Human Resources Administration policies can be found at: http://atyourservice.ucop.edu/employees/policies/staff\policies/index.html
+A list of Human Resources Administration policies can be found at: https://policy.ucop.edu/doc/4010406/PPSM-2.210

-5.2.0 Applicable Credits Revised
+5.2.0 Applicable Credits

 All discounts, rebates or allowances are offset against the specific direct or indirect costs to which they relate.
 In some circumstances certain types of revenue are appropriately treated as an applicable credit for indirect cost computations.
 In such circumstances a general adjustment is made to the appropriate cost pool.
-All cost pool adjustments are detailed in the Facilities and Administrative Rate Proposal:
+All cost pool adjustments are detailed in the Facilities and Administrative Rate Proposal.